GNOME/gtk/docs/reference/gtk/building.md

 information.)

-Some of the libraries that GTK depends on are maintained by the GTK team: GLib, GdkPixbuf, Pango, ATK and GObject Introspection.
+Some of the libraries that GTK depends on are maintained by the GTK team: GLib, GdkPixbuf, Pango, and GObject Introspection.
 Other libraries are maintained separately.

 - The GLib library provides core non-graphical functionality